marios-zindilis/zindilis.com/about/books-wishlist.md

 *   *Lies My Teacher Told Me*, James W. Loewen
 *   *Show-Stopper!*, G. Pascal Zachary
 *   *Social Engineering: The Art of Human Hacking*, Christopher Hadnagy
+*   *Streetlights and Shadows: Searching for the Keys to Adaptive Decision Making*, Gary Klein
 *   *The Best of 2600: A Hacker Odyssey*, Emmanuel Goldstein
 *   *The Dilbert Principle*, Scott Adams
 *   *The Elements of Computing Style*, Diomidis Spinellis